The U.S. EO on Ransomware: What Does it Mean? – Part 2

 Now Deputy National Security Advisor for Cyber, Anne Neuberger, wants US businesses to step up on cyber-security.
-“All organizations must recognize that no company is safe from being targeted by ransomware, regardless of size or location," she wrote.
-"We urge you to take ransomware crime seriously and ensure your corporate cyber defense match the threat."
+“All organisations must recognise that no company is safe from being targeted by ransomware, regardless of size or location," she wrote.
+"We urge you to take ransomware crime seriously and ensure your corporate cyber defence match the threat."

 All companies, regardless of size or sector, should certainly take note.
 Ransomware attacks have become the number one existential threat to their operations.
 Supply chains, including just-in-time manufacturing and distribution, have already been weakened due to the pandemic.
 Now they’re exposed to the threat of serious disruption through ransomware.
 It’s perhaps no surprise that the White House is gearing up to treat these attacks with the same gravity as terrorism.

 As the White House suggests, convening leadership teams to address these threats is a must.
 These teams should start by conducting comprehensive vulnerability assessments of their mission critical operations; their cybersecurity teams that protect them, and use these assessments to build comprehensive ransomware play books and starting testing them immediately.
 In parallel, organisations should be applying best practices to mitigate ransomware attacks that include:

 - Prompt software patching

 - Use of multi-factor authentication (MFA), especially for RDP servers

 - Deploy Zero Trust architecture to slow down attackers

 - Deploy XDR solutions to enhance visibility and increase response times